 Stuart Beckerman (vcard)

-Stuart was recognized as a leading zoning and land use attorney in New York City by Chambers Guide USA for 2017.
-He is also listed as a New York Super Lawyer for Land Use and Zoning in Super Lawyers Magazine for 2016.
+Stuart is recognized as a leading zoning and land use attorney in New York City by Chambers Guide USA and is listed as a New York Super Lawyer for Land Use and Zoning in Super Lawyers Magazine.